-Prizes Challenge Trophies presented by Regiments in the

-years shown, for competition between CCFs in all

-or part of their recruiting areas.
+Prizes Challenge Trophies presented by Regiments in the years shown, for competition between CCFs in all or part of their recruiting areas.

 The East Surrey Bicentenary Bowl presented in 1994 by The Princess of Wales's Royal Regt.

-Schools in Kent, Surrey and Sussex not in London District The RSM Milson Cup presented in 1996 by The Gloucestershire Regiment
+The RSM Milson Cup presented in 1996 by The Gloucestershire Regiment